Want to skip ahead?

-It is usually an annoying pain that causes the person to stretch and fidget to get relief.
+When it is not associated with sickness, it is an annoying pain that causes the person to stretch and fidget to get relief.
 Chairs that press into this area can aggravate the trigger point.
+When the chair is cold, it is more likely to aggravate this trigger point.

-If they can name an activity that caused this, it involves a combination of awkward twisting and breathing, like this problem with iliocostalis lumborum, which creates pain in the same area.
+If they can name an activity that caused this, it involves a combination of awkward twisting and breathing.
 Reaching up and back while twisting in sports or construction work can twist these lower ribs and activate this trigger point.
-The teetering and sudden shifts in balance that might occur when getting into, or maintaining this standing bow pose are a prime example of what could activate this trigger point.

 Question?
 Comment?
 Typo?